AlvaroC-ML/equivariant-cgcnn/gvp_model/README.md

 - SpektralDataset_gvp.py: Downloads data and prepares it to be used by Spektral.
 - preprocessor_gvp.py: Reads a cif file of a crystal and creates the corresponding crystal graph.
 - train_gvp.py: Trains and evaluates model.
+- rot_eq_test.py: Verifies that the model is rotationally equivariant.